Some industries or sectors emit more greenhouse gases and carbon dioxide than others

 The Main Greenhouse Gases

-Carbon dioxide, methane, and nitrous oxide might be the main greenhouse gases that are tracked and reported on from the different industries and sectors
+Carbon dioxide, methane, and nitrous oxide are some of the main greenhouse gases that are tracked and reported on from the different industries and sectors

 Industries/Sectors That Emit The Most CO2 – Global